AdobeDocs/experience-manager-cloud-manager.en/help/using/configuring-pipeline.md

 In addition to the main pipeline which deploys to stage and production, customers are able to set up additional pipelines, referred to as **Non-Production Pipelines**.
 These pipelines always execute the build and code quality steps.
 They can optionally also deploy to Adobe Managed Services environment.

-## Video on Non-Production & Code Quality Only Pipelines

 ## Video Tutorial {#video-tutorial-two}

 ### Cloud Manager Non-Production & Code Quality Only Pipelines {#non-prod-video}